 1. Describe and contextualise your firm’s commitment to innovation.
 How does this compare typically with competitor firms?
 How free will the new hire be to fully innovate?
 Will they work on existing processes/ products or work with new concepts?

-2. Share with the potential hire your existing technology driven innovation, as is being applied to process improvements, product designs or in R&D. Give evidence of how solutions were identified and implemented.
+2. Share with the potential hire your existing technology driven innovation, as is being applied to process improvements, product designs or also in R&D. Furthermore give evidence of how solutions were identified and implemented.